karimlentz/karimlentz/README.md

 <h2 align="left">Hi 👋!
-My name is Karim and I'm a Computer Science student at UFLA (Federal University of Lavras)</h2>
+My name is Karim and I'm a Computer Science student at UFLA </h2>

 ###